 Having downloaded the driver, you should run it and the drivers should be installed.
 Then insert the USB cable and when Windows asks for a driver, you should be able to follow the automatic install process.
 Having installed the drivers, proceed with Device manager.
 There are several ways to do this, and you may have a preferred way.
-If you don't know how to do this, here are directions for getting into the Device Manager for XP and Vista / Windows 7.
+If you don't know how to do this, here are directions for getting into the Device Manager for Windows 7 and newer: